The site for free, objective information you can use!

 In general, if your business uses hazardous chemicals (as opposed to manufacturing or importing them for sale to others) you should be able to obtain a MSDS from the manufacturer, so that you can post it in the workplace and keep it in your records.

 By following this recommended format, the information of greatest concern to workers is featured at the beginning of the data sheet, including information on chemical composition and first aid measures.
 More technical information that addresses topics such as the physical and chemical properties of the material and toxicological data appears later in the document.
 While some of this information (such as ecological information) is not required by the HCS, the 16-section MSDS is becoming the international norm.
+For expanded definitions and examples for each of the 16 sections below, click here.
 The 16 sections are:

 If you want to see the older OSHA form, you can see the OSHA 174 MSDS form online here OR download a blank MSDS form as Word rtf file here for free (right click and select "save target as" if you want to save a copy to your hard drive, where you can open it and work on it).